 M.A.N. is the Michiana Alliance of Men in Nursing, a chapter of the national organization American Assembly for Men in Nursing.
 It is a regional organization for men in nursing.
 The purpose of this organization is to provide the opportunity for nurses to meet, discuss, and positively influence factors which affect men as nurses.
 We encourage men of all ages to become nurses and join together with all nurses in strengthening and humanizing health care, support men who are nurses to grow professionally and demonstrate to each other and to society the increasing contributions made by men within the nursing profession, advocate for continued research, education and dissemination of information about men's health issues, men in nursing, and nursing knowledge at the local and national levels, and support members' full participation in the nursing profession and its organizations.
 Membership in the Chapter is open to Registered Nurses, Licensed Practical/Vocational Nurses, nursing students in entry-level programs, and anyone the Board of the Chapter deems worthy of membership.
 Meetings are held monthly on days and times determined by the group in August each year.
 There are no membership dues.
-Faculty mentors/contact persons are Barb White (whitebj@iusb.edu) and Kristy Ludy (kludy@iu.edu).
+The faculty mentor/contact person is Kristy Ludy (kludy@iu.edu).